min2222/AssetsProtector/README.md

 put encrypted files to your assets folder (make sure change .pngencrypted to .png)

-use AESUtil#getTexture to load texture

-if texture is loaded from json (like item, block, particle) you don't need to do additional stuff, just put encrypted texture in assets folder
+then everything should be done, you don't need to do additional stuff

 for sounds :
 AESUtil.encryptFiles(".ogg");